gilch/hissp/docs/macro_tutorial.rst

    >>> (-255)
    -255

-.. sidebar:: Lissp's reader macros are a feature of Lissp itself, not of the Hissp compiler.
+.. sidebar:: Lissp's tags are a feature of Lissp itself, not of the Hissp compiler.

-   An alternate reader could certainly do reader macros differently.
+   Tags serve similar roles as reader macros do in other Lisps.
-   But Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to tokenize your code.
+   An alternate Hissp reader could do that, but Lissp's lexer is *intentionally* not extensible, for the same reasons that Clojure does not give the programmer access to its read table: your tooling would no longer be able to tokenize your code.

 What's going on?
-Symbol tokens do read as Hissp `str` atoms like the ``||`` fragments, but special characters get munged!
+:term:`Symbol token`\ s do read as Hissp :term:`str atom`\ s like the :term:`fragment token`\ s do, but special characters get munged!

-Remember, Lissp's reader macros are applied to the next *parsed object*, not to the next token from the lexer, and certainly not to the raw character stream.
+Remember, tags are applied to the next *parsed object*, not to the next token from the lexer, and certainly not to the raw character stream.
 This makes them more like Clojure's tagged literals than like Common Lisp's reader macros.

-The ``16#`` tag was very easy to implement when you only applied it to `str` atoms, but since it can take multiple types, you have to be sure to handle each of them.
+The ``16#`` tag was very easy to implement when you only applied it to :term:`str atom`\ s, but since it can take multiple types, you have to be sure to handle each of them.